RoberthLopez/fajada-react-lopez/README.md

+#This is an e-commerce project inspired by a real project for selling waistbands online.

+##Libraries and frameworks
+In the project you can find the following libraries and frameworks implemented:

+`tailwind`
+A CSS framework that allows for faster and more optimized styling.

+`flowbite`
+A collection of components that works with tailwind.

+`react-router-dom`
+A library for navigation between React components.

+`react-loading`
+A very useful library for implementing loaders.

+`formik`
+A library used for making forms in a simple way.

+`yup`
+A library that complements formik and is used for form validations.

 # Proyecto Fajada con React

 Este es un proyecto de ecommerce inspirado en un proyecto real de venta de fajas online.